Affine flag varieties and quantum symmetric pairs: Background

-The theory of quantum symmetric pairs was systematically developed by Letzter \cite{Le99, Le02} for finite type (also see \cite{N96} for some early examples).
-It was subsequently generalized by Kolb \cite{Ko14} to the Kac-Moody setting, and one can find in {\em loc. cit.} an informative introduction for the background and extensive references on quantum symmetric pairs.

-There are recent and ongoing developments for {\em general} coideal algebras $\Ub(\mathfrak g)$ in a way strikingly parallel to the well-known constructions associated to the Drinfeld-Jimbo quantum groups, such as connections to canonical bases, categorification, geometry, and solutions to generalized Yang-Baxter equations (known as reflection equations); cf., e.g., \cite{BK15, BW16} for samples.
-To distinguish from many other different coideal subalgebras in the literature, we shall refer to the coideal subalgebras appearing in quantum symmetric pairs as {\em $\imath$quantum groups}, where $\imath$ stands for involution or isotropic.

-An $(\Ub(\gl_n), \mbf H_{C_d}^{\text{fin}})$-duality (termed as iSchur duality) was discovered algebraically and categorically in \cite{BW13} as a crucial ingredient for a new approach to Kazhdan-Lusztig theory of classical type.
-A new canonical basis (called $\imath$canonical basis) was constructed in \cite{BW13} for various tensor product modules of $\Ub(\gl_n)$.
-In the special case of the tensor product of the natural representation of $\Ub(\gl_n)$, the $\imath$canonical basis was shown to coincide with the Kazhdan-Lusztig basis of type B, and thus it provides a new approach to the irreducible and tilting character problems in the BGG category $\mathcal O$.
-(Similarly, the type D KL basis is identified with $\imath$canonical basis with a different choice of parameter \cite{Bao16}, and thus $\imath$canonical bases provide a new uniform approach for KL theory of classical type.)
-We refer to {\em loc. cit.} for further applications of $\imath$canonical basis to KL theory of ortho-symplectic Lie superalgebras.

-The iSchur duality has been subsequently realized in \cite{BKLW14} by using mixed pairs of $n$-step flags and complete flags of type B/C. The $\imath$canonical basis for the idempotented form $\Ubd(\gl_n)$ was first constructed in {\em loc. cit.}.
+A new canonical basis (called $\imath$canonical basis) was constructed in \cite{BW13} for various tensor product modules of $\Ub(\gl_n)$, and the $\imath$canonical basis for the idempotented form $\Ubd(\gl_n)$ was subsequently constructed in \cite{BKLW14}.
 It has been shown in \cite{FL14} that coideal like algebras together with their $\imath$canonical bases arise from partial flag varieties of type $D$.
-There has been a further geometric realization in \cite{LW15} of the idempotented coideal subalgebra $\Ubd(\sll_n)$ of $\bU(\sll_n)$ and its $\imath$canonical basis.
+There has been a further geometric realization of the idempotented coideal subalgebra $\Ubd(\sll_n)$ of $\bU(\sll_n)$ \cite{LW15} and its canonical basis.

+(To distinguish from many other different quantum coideal subalgebras in the literature, the quantum coideal subalgebras appearing in quantum symmetric pairs could be called {\em $\imath$quantum groups}, where $\imath$ stands for involution or isotropic.)

 For canonical bases, there is a major difference between $\dot{\bU}(\gl_n)$ and $\dot{\bU}(\sll_n)$, or between idempotented coideal subalgebras of $\gl$ and $\sll$ type: the canonical basis of $\dot{\bU}(\sll_n)$ admits remarkable positivity properties with respect to multiplication and a bilinear pairing \cite{SV00, Mc12, LW15} and so does the canonical basis of $\Ubd(\sll_n)$ \cite{LW15}.
 It is recently shown in \cite{FL15} that the canonical bases of idempotented quantum (affine) $\sll_n$ and idempotented coideal algebra $\Ubd(\sll_n)$ admit positivity property with respect to the comultiplication.
 In contrast, the canonical bases of $\dot{\bU}(\gl_n)$ and of $\Ubd(\gl_n)$ both fail to exhibit a positivity property with respect to multiplication; see \cite{LW15}.